by Steven Nyland, OrganicCrops. Posted on 30 March 2017, 16:42 hrs

 Some products are packaged in bulk/export packaging and stored in warehouses, waiting for export.
 Other products are processed to order, sometimes at facilities that are a 2-3 days drive away from Callao, Lima.
 As an importer it is important to ask about the lead-time.
 Like most exporters, OrganicCrops maintains a minimum of 8-10 days lead-time for all orders.
 This gives us ample time to organize all required export papers, certifications, inspections, etc. In case of a COA you may add an additional 5-7 working days to allow the samples to be tested in The Netherlands.

 With air freight shipments the procedure is the same as with ocean freight shipment except that loading/clearing is faster.
-Airlines tend to prioritize fresh produce shipments over dry-goods shipments and quite often dry-goods shipments get kicked from a flight to be re-scheduled for another/next flight.
+Airlines tend to prioritize fresh produce shipments over dry-goods shipments and quite often dry-goods shipments get bumped from a flight to be re-scheduled for another/next flight.
 We’ll always keep you up-to-date regarding the shipping progress.

 Peru’s government is very active worked to reduce trade barriers.
 More than 85% of Peru’s trade is covered by Free Trade Agreements (FTA’s), including Europe, USA and most countries in Asia.